An easy 3-ingredient blueberry compote recipe that can be made with fresh or frozen blueberries.

 Instructions

-- Take the pan off the heat and allow the compote to cool before refrigerating it in sterilised jars or an air-tight container.
+- Take the pan off the heat and allow the compote to cool before refrigerating in sterilised jars or an air-tight container.

 Notes

-- For a chunkier compote, remove the blueberries with a slotted spoon half way through cooking and allow the liquid to reduce by half.
-Take off the heat, add the blueberries back in and allow to cool.
+- For a chunkier compote, remove the blueberries with a slotted spoon halfway through cooking and allow the liquid to reduce by half.
+Take off the heat, add the blueberries back in, and allow to cool.

 - If storing the compote in glass jars, make sure they have been sterilised first.